BenVanCitters/GenerativeEmissiveExample/README.md

 # GenerativeEmissiveExample
-Playing with generative, emissive materials
+Playing with generative, emissive materials in Unity3d